Cloud adoption in ANZ is presenting new opportunities for VDI

 Using virtual desktop infrastructure allows a company to save on the costs associated with new hardware since in many cases IGEL's UDC3 can extend the life of existing hardware by as much as double.

-This way, an enterprise can cut the cost of a hardware refresh, and reinvest that capital into the back-end, or the data centre.
-A larger, faster and more reliable data centre and network has benefits down the line as well, with better services for staff right throughout the company.
+This way, an enterprise can cut the cost of a hardware refresh, and reinvest that capital into the back-end, or the data center.
+A larger, faster and more reliable data center and network has benefits down the line as well, with better services for staff right throughout the company.

-As companies begin to move to a more advanced stage of cloud maturity, these initial cost savings will become more important, due to this ongoing need for better data centre resources.
+As companies begin to move to a more advanced stage of cloud maturity, these initial cost savings will become more important, due to this ongoing need for better data center resources.

 The demand for faster storage and delivery will increase as more applications and services are brought into the cloud, so any savings in the near term should be reinvested.

-This, in turn, will offer opportunities for resellers to focus on servers and networking, as well as the provision of managed data centres.
+This, in turn, will offer opportunities for resellers to focus on servers and networking, as well as the provision of managed data centers.